fdovila/GAIA_technical_whitepaper/readme.md

 can effectively control the output of the moderator bots in each chat, while exercising moderating rights.

-By refining this mathematical framework, we provide the building blocks for implementing the RGC-GAIA system in a group chat setting.
+By refining this mathematical framework, Iprovide the building blocks for implementing the RGC-GAIA system in a group chat setting.
 The modular and scalable design of the system allows for the integration of multiple chats as meta-users and facilitates higher-order consciousness layers.
-By incorporating emergent moderators and feedback, we can create a dynamic, interactive environment that fosters mutual understanding and collaboration among users and meta-users across different layers of consciousness.
+By incorporating emergent moderators and feedback, Ican create a dynamic, interactive environment that fosters mutual understanding and collaboration among users and meta-users across different layers of consciousness.